nmattia/webgl-shader-template/README.md

 Whether you're just getting started with WebGL or looking for a quick way to bootstrap your shader projects, this template should serve as a solid foundation.
-The built site is about 15KB (uncompressed, plus the favicon).
+The built site is about 15KB (uncompressed, excl. the favicon).

 ## Getting Started